 Eggplants have different sizes, and it is best to cut them in half when serving them to chickens.
 You may serve it on grasses with the cut facing upward to allow the Chicken to peck the eggplant.
 You can also hang it and will enable the Chicken to nibble the skin.

-Some would prefer cutting the Chicken into cubes and mixing it with other chicken foods or vegetables.
+Some would prefer cutting the eggplant into cubes and mixing it with other chicken foods or vegetables.
 Chicken loves to eat them fresh, especially during hot summer days.
 It keeps them cool.

 You can steam the eggplants since some chickens prefer eating them cooked.
 Steamed eggplant is good since cooking the eggplants gets rid of its bitter taste.
 Never add salt to the eggplant that you serve.

-Serving eggplants to Chicken can be done in various ways.
-The only thing that needs to be considered is feeding your chickens with eggplant leftover from your meals.
+Serving eggplants to chickens can be done in various ways The only thing that needs to be considered is feeding your chickens with eggplant leftover from your meals.
 Some eggplant delicacies have seasonings that can be harmful to your Chicken.

 Also, frying the eggplant removes its nutrients.
 Whatever your options may be, the Chicken will still eat the skin, flesh, and seeds of the eggplant.